AgoraIO/Docs-Source/cloud-recording/reference/rest-api/rest-api-overview.md

 - `msgName: `String.
 The message name, `"web_recorder_reload"`:
 - `reason: `String.
 The reason for the page reload:
   - `"audio_silence"`: Audio loss issue.
-  - `"page_load_timeout"`: Web page load timeout; the callback returns this field only if the web page load detection function is enabled and there is a web page load timeout.
+  - `"page_load_timeout"`: Web page load timeout.
+The callback returns this field only if the web page load detection function is enabled and there is a web page load timeout.
 See [Web page load detection](../../develop/webpage-load-timeout).

 ### <a name="80"></a>80 transcoder_started